franky47/blog/drafts/cargo-docker-and-time.md

 It worked.
 But after a couple of builds, things started going weird.

 Instead of running my application, the container would prompt `Hello, world!`, and die instantly.
-WTF ?

 I put a ton of logs into the build process to see if the cache was acting up, restarted Docker and the host machine, still the problem persisted.

 While following the [5 whys](https://en.wikipedia.org/wiki/5_Whys), it
 turned out one cause of the problem was that cargo was not actually